saraogi-keshav/CS673/README.md

-# CS673
+# CS673 - Software Engineering
-CS 673 - Software Engineering
+- This is a new repository for CS 673 Software Engineering Course under Prof. Bora Eryilmaz.
+- Within the course, we are expected to work on a group project during the length of the semester.